net-lisias-kspu/ContractConfigurator/Contract-Type.md

         declinable = true

         // Prestige.
 If not specified, this contract type will be available at
         // any prestige level.
 Otherwise, locked to the level specified.
+Can
+        // be specified multiple times.
         // Values from Contract.ContractPrestige:
         //     Trivial
         //     Significant